Finance your home or business with help from one of the world’s largest banks.

 It doesn’t do much better on Trustpilot.
 Out of over 150 reviews, it only has a 1.4 out of 10 — with over 80% rating it as “Bad.”
 There wasn’t much on HSBC’s loan products, but there were many more complaints about customer service and high fees.

 If customer service is something you look for in a bank, then HSBC might not be the best choice for you.

 Are HSBC loans safe?

-HSBC is an international business with more than 37 million customers.
-Conducting business across 70 countries, it has to keep its website security on point.
-Outside of SSL encryption, HSBC also offers an Online Guarantee.
-You won’t be liable for any unauthorized online charges.
+HSBC is an international business with more than 38 million customers.
+Conducting business across 70 countries, it has to keep its website security up to date.
+Outside of SSL encryption, HSBC offers an Online Guarantee, meaning you won’t be liable for any unauthorized online charges.